-- "Chief Medical Officer" or "CMO" is the individual appointed by the CEO and Hospital President to serve as a liaison between administration and the Medical Staff.
-This term is meant to include Chief Clinical Officers and is inclusive for the purposes of this document of both hospital level and regional positions.
-If there is no CMO, the CEO and Hospital President shall serve in his/her stead. - "Clinical Privileges" or "Privileges" mean the permission granted to a Practitioner to render specific diagnostic, therapeutic, medical, dental or surgical services with the Hospital. - "Days" shall mean calendar days unless otherwise stipulated in the Medical Staff Bylaws. - "Dentist" means an individual who has received a Doctor of Dental Medicine or Doctor of Dental Surgery degree and is currently licensed to practice dentistry in [state]. - "Department" means a grouping of like practitioners as noted in Part I, Section 5 of the Medical Staff Bylaws and further defined in the Organization and Functions Manual. - "Department Chair" means an Active Medical Staff Member who has been selected in accordance with and has the qualifications and responsibilities for Department Chair as outlined in Part I, Section 5.2 of these Bylaws. - "Executive Committee" and "Medical Executive Committee" shall mean the Executive Committee of the Medical Staff provided for in Part I, Section 6 of the Medical Staff Bylaws. - "Good Standing" means having no adverse actions, limitations, or restriction on privileges or medical staff membership at the time of inquiry based on a reason of competence or conduct. - "Governing Body", "Board of Directors" or "Board" means the Board of Directors of the Hospital. - "Hearing Committee" means the committee appointed to conduct an evidentiary hearing pursuant to a request properly filed and pursued by a Practitioner in accordance with Part II, Section 5 of these Medical Staff Bylaws. - "Hospital" means Samaritan Hospital and St. Peter's Hospital. - "Hospital Bylaws" mean those Bylaws established by the Board of Directors. - "Medical Staff" means the unified medical staff of Samaritan Hospital and St. Peter's Hospital. - "Medical Staff Member" or "Staff Member" means an individual who is either a medical physician, osteopathic physician, dentist, oral and maxillofacial surgeon, or podiatrist who has obtained membership status and have been granted privileges to attend patients and/or to provide other diagnostic, therapeutic, teaching or research services at the Hospital. - "Medical Staff Bylaws" means these Bylaws covering the operations of the Unified Medical Staff of the Hospital.
+Page 1

+"Chief Executive Officer and Hospital President" or "CEO and Hospital President" is the individual appointed by the Board of Directors to serve as the Board's representative in the overall administration of the Hospital.
+The CEO and Hospital President may, consistent with his/her authority granted by the Hospital Bylaws, appoint a representative to perform certain administrative duties identified in these Bylaws.

+"Chief Medical Officer" or "CMO" is the individual appointed by the CEO and Hospital President to serve as a liaison between administration and the Medical Staff.
+This term is meant to include the Chief Clinical Officer and the Vice President for Medical Affairs when serving in this role, and is inclusive for the purposes of this document of those positions at both hospital level and regional level.

+"Clinical Privileges" or "Privileges" mean the permission granted to a Practitioner to render specific diagnostic, therapeutic, medical, dental or surgical services with the Hospital.

+"Days" shall mean calendar days unless otherwise stipulated in the Medical Staff Bylaws.

+"Dentist" means an individual who has received a Doctor of Dental Medicine or Doctor of Dental Surgery degree and is currently licensed to practice dentistry in the State of Maryland.

+"Department" means a grouping of like practitioners as note in Part I, Section 5 of the Medical Staff Bylaws and further defined in the Organization and Functions Manual.

+"Department Chair" means an Active Medical Staff Member who has been selected in accordance with and has the qualifications and responsibilities for Department Chair as outlined in Part I, Section 5.2 of these Bylaws.

+"Executive Committee" and "Medical Executive Committee" shall mean the Executive Committee of the Medical Staff provided for in Part I, Section 6 of the Medical Staff Bylaws.

+"Good Standing" means having no adverse actions, limitations, or restriction on privileges or licensing or medical staff membership at the time of inquiry based on a reason of competence or conduct.

+"Governing Body", "Board of Directors" or "Board" means the Board of Directors of Holy Cross Germantown Hospital.

+"Hearing Committee" means the committee appointed to conduct an evidentiary hearing pursuant to a request properly filed and pursued by a Practitioner in accordance with Part II, Section 5 of these Medical Staff Bylaws.

+"Hospital" means Holy Cross Germantown Hospital.

+"Hospital Bylaws" mean those Bylaws established by the Board of Directors.

+"Medical Staff or "Staff" means an individual who is either a medical physician, osteopathic physician, dentist, oral and maxillofacial surgeon, or podiatrist who have obtained membership status and have been granted privileges that allow them to attend patients and/or to provide other diagnostic, therapeutic, teaching or research services at the Hospital.